AdrienPoupa/docker-compose-nas/README.md

 Get your qBittorrent password from `docker compose logs qbittorrent` and change it in the UI and in `.env.`

 If you want to show Jellyfin information in the homepage, create it in Jellyfin settings and fill `JELLYFIN_API_KEY`.
+If you want to show Bazarr information in the homepage, open `./bazarr/config/config.yml`, find the apikey line and copy it in your .env file in a new line: `BAZARR_API_KEY='your_bazar_api_key'`

 ## Environment Variables